-U.S. stocks rose on Friday, rebounding from their biggest decline in nearly a month, as a banking deal between Greece and Cyprus eased some concerns about the island nation as it tries to avoid a financial meltdown.
-The Dow Jones industrial average was up 0.53 percent, the Standard & Poor’s 500 Index up 0.57 percent, and the Nasdaq Composite Index up 0.45 percent.
+U.S. stocks rose as a banking deal between Greece and Cyprus eased some concerns about the island nation as it tries to avoid a financial meltdown and an exit from the euro that could roil the euro zone.
+The Dow Jones industrial average was up 0.41 percent, the Standard & Poor’s 500 Index up 0.44 percent, and the Nasdaq Composite Index up 0.41 percent.

 ** TIFFANY & CO, $70.52, up 3.8 pct (0944 ET)

-The company said the pace of its worldwide sales growth would pick up this year, helped by faster growth in Asia and a more compelling selection of lower-price silver jewelry.
+The company said on Friday that the pace of its worldwide sales growth would pick up again this year, with Asia leading the increases.

 ** ANACOR PHARMACEUTICALS INC, $6.57, up 34 pct (0944 ET)